-One of the last houses to be built in a residential subdivision along the coast south of Fremantle that all but erased the area's industrial heritage to make way for a cluster of mostly nondescript suburban homes.
+One of the last houses to be built in a residential subdivision along the coast south of Fremantle that has all but erased the area's industrial heritage to make way for a cluster of mostly nondescript suburban homes.
 Explicitly intending to mark the (recent) history of the site, the house draws inspiration from the factories and warehouses that once occupied the area, reinterpreting these utilitarian building typologies to form a house that embodies the aesthetic and generous qualities of living in a warehouse.
-For this family of five, the generous provision of space and volume has been prioritised over the use of flashy materials and finishes.
-To this end, the use of material and detailing has been kept simple, robust and direct including exposed brick, burnished concrete, butt-jointed plywood, strapped fibre cement sheet and lapped polycarbonate.
+For this family of five, the generous provision of space and volume has been prioritised and the use of material and detailing has been kept simple, robust and direct including exposed brick, burnished concrete, butt-jointed plywood, strapped fibre cement sheet and lapped polycarbonate.

-The house incorporates a central courtyard that creates a sheltered outdoor space and a means of getting light and air deep into the long plan and has a terrace at the northern end that affords views over and engages with, the public park opposite.
+The house incorporates a central courtyard that creates a sheltered outdoor space and a means of getting light and air deep into the long plan and has a terrace at the northern end that engages with the public park opposite.
 Dual sliding doors offer flexible partitioning between these outdoor spaces that are set either side of the main internal living space.
-Upstairs, the design of the roof deploys an industrial saw tooth profile to create a large upstairs volume, using the sawtooth to spatially divide the large common area and get more diffuse light into the series of rooms strung along the narrow plan.
-The house is bordered on both sides by large neighbouring houses and challenges the zero side boundary planning design guideline by bringing each side wall in from the boundary to ensure cross ventilation to all rooms can be achieved.
+Upstairs, the design of the roof deploys an industrial saw tooth profile to create a large upstairs volume, using the sawtooths to spatially divide the large common area and permit diffuse light into the series of rooms strung along the narrow plan.
+The house is bordered on both sides by wide neighbouring houses and challenges the zero side boundary planning design guideline by bringing each side wall in from the boundary to ensure cross ventilation to all rooms can be achieved.